WinayCV/Dish-poll/README.md

 # Dish Polling App

-Make a small react app for ranking dishes.
+A small react app for ranking dishes.
 Multiple users should be able to login into the app and vote for their favourite dishes and see the results of the poll.

 ## Table of Contents